bogdan-marian/learn-elrond/README.md

 27:00 - Thank you for watching

 https://youtu.be/Ng4-q_gCKlE
-Hello wonderful community.
+Hello, wonderful community.
 Time to learn about how to deploy contracts at scale.
-If you consider this type of content valuable pleas share and like.
+If you consider this type of content valuable please share like and subscribe.
 Love you all ❤️